Gladuin/iidx-controller/README.md

 Encoder:
  - The encoder's phase wires can be connected to any digital data pins.
- - Set the PPR in `iidx-controller/IIDXHID.h`, line `5`.
+ - Set the PPR in `iidx-controller/config.h'.

 Sensitivity:
- - Settable in Spice
+ - Disabled by default, enable by setting `NO_SENSITIVITY` to `1` in `iidx-controller/config.h`.

-Turntable Trigger Deadzone:
+ - Settable in spice, or change `tt_sensitivity` in `iidx-controller/iidx-controller.ino`.
- - Configurable in config.h `tt_deadzone_angle`.
+   - You can pick values from 0 to 9 for `tt_sensitivity`.

 LED mode switching:
  - Hold the last button in the button array, and then tap the first button in the button array to switch modes.